ashlynn4567/ashlynn4567/README.md

 ## About Me

-- 💻 I am currently employed as a junior Full-Stack Web Developer on the Create Reservations team with Alaska Airlines.
+- 💻 I am currently seeking employment as a mid-level Full-Stack Software Engineer.
+Please feel free to reach out to me at ashleylynnsmith.dev@gmail.com with new of new opportunities!
 - 🎓 I have a background in Neuroscience, having earned my Bachelor of Science degree from Ohio State University.
 I have also completed the University of Oregon's <a href="https://bootcamp.uoregon.edu/coding/">Coding Boot Camp</a> and earned my certification.
 - 🎯 Personal Hobbies: I like to draw and paint in my free time.
 I have plans to become a freelance artist on the side to scratch my ever-present creative itch.
 Otherwise, I play video games to pass the time.
 - ⚡ Fun facts about me: I have two cats named Finn and Nala.
 Sometimes I take them on walks outside.